Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Preliminaries on matroids, codes, and ideals

 A {\em generator matrix} of $\C$ is any $k\times n$ matrix whose rows form a basis for $\C$.
 If $G$ is such a matrix, then any element ${\bf c}$ of $\C$ (called {\em codeword}) is a linear combination of the rows of $G$, so ${\bf c}={\bf v}^TG$, for some ${\bf v}\in\mathbb K^k$.
 Using simple linear algebra, we obtain that the transpose of any such ${\bf c}$ is in the kernel of an $(n-k)\times n$ matrix, called a {\em parity-check matrix} of $\C$.

-If $G$ is in standard form, i.e., $G=\left[I_k|P\right]$, then $H:=\left[-P^T|I_{n-k}\right]$ is a parity-check matrix of $\C$.
-By the row reduction algorithm, and possibly after a permutation of the columns of $G$ (which produces a generator matrix of a code equivalent to $\C$;\footnote{By definition, the linear codes $\mathcal C_1$ and $\mathcal C_2$ are {\em (monomially) equivalent} if a generator matrix of one can be obtained by multiplying to the right, a generator matrix of the other by a monomial matrix (i.e., the product of a diagonal and a permutation matrices).} none-the-less, this ``new'' linear code has the same parameters as $\C$), any matrix $G$ can be brought to standard form.
+A generator matrix $G$ for a code $\C$ is in \textit{standard form} if $G=\left[I_k|P\right]$ where $I_k$ is the $k\times k$ identity matrix and $P$ is a $k\times (n-k)$ matrix; in this case $H:=\left[-P^T|I_{n-k}\right]$ is a parity-check matrix of $\C$.
+By the row reduction algorithm, and possibly after a permutation of the columns of $G$ (which produces a generator matrix of a code equivalent to $\C$;\footnote{By definition, two linear codes $\mathcal C_1$ and $\mathcal C_2$ are {\em (monomially) equivalent} if a generator matrix of one can be obtained from the other by right multiplication with a monomial matrix (i.e., the product of a diagonal matrix and a permutation matrix).} none-the-less, this ``new'' linear code has the same parameters as $\C$), any matrix $G$ can be brought to standard form.

+For any $[n,k,d]$- linear code $\C\subset\KK^n$ with generator matrix $G$, we define a matroid $M(\C)$ on the ground set $[n]$ whose independent sets are those subsets $J\subseteq [n]$ so that the columns of $G$ indexed by $J$ are linearly independent.
+Since $\dim_{\KK} \mathcal{C}=k$, the rank of $M(\C)$ is $k$.
+Note that we can define $M(\C)$ from any choice of a generating matrix of $\C$.
+Clearly, equivalent codes give rise to isomorphic matroids.